GGEMS/ggems/docs/Sphinx/v1.0/source/examples_and_tools.rst

 Example 4: Dosimetry
 ====================

 In dosimetry example, a cylinder is simulated computing absorbed dose inside it.
 Different results such as dose, energy deposited... can be plotted.
-An external source, using GGEMS X-ray source, is simulated generating 2 uncertainthis CT scanner example, a box a water is simulated with a CT curved detector.
-Only one projection is computed simulating 2e8 particles.
+An external source, using GGEMS X-ray source is simulated generating 2e8 particles.

-First, a phantom build with 'generate_phantom.py' is loaded
+First, the cylinder phantom is loaded:

 .. code-block:: python